lamini-ai/llm-classifier/README.md

 llm.predict(["meow", "woof"])
 >> ["cat", "dog"]
 ```
-Note: each prompt class makes 10 LLM inference calls.
-See advanced section below to change this.
+Note: each prompt class makes 10 LLM inference calls.</br> See advanced section below to change this.

 ### Optionally, add any data.

-This can help with improving your classifier.
-For example, if the LLM is ever wrong:
+This can help with improving your classifier.</br> For example, if the LLM is ever wrong:
 ```
 llm.predict(["i like milk", "i like bones"])
 >> ["dog", "cat"] # wrong!